The Ultimate One Week Botswana Travel Itinerary | 2026

 sua pan nata bird sanctuary botswana

-After the short visit to Nata, I continued onwards to Maun about four hours away, and the home base for safaris in the Okavango Delta.
+After the short visit to Nata, I continued onwards to Maun about four hours away.
+This was my main priority in Botswana, as it is the home base for safaris in the Okavango Delta.

 Drive to Maun